WillTheFarmer/apache-logs-to-mysql/.github/README.md

 ![Entity Relationship Diagram](./assets/entity_relationship_diagram.png)
 Diagram created with Open-source database diagrams editor [chartdb/chartdb](https://github.com/chartdb/chartdb)
 ## Application Description
 This is a fast, reliable processing application with detailed logging and two stages of data parsing.
 First stage is performed in `LOAD DATA LOCAL INFILE` statements.
 Second stage is performed in `process_access_parse` and `process_error_parse` Stored Procedures.

-If required, data parsing can be customize in `process_access_parse` and `process_error_parse` Stored Procedures by adding or modifying `SQL UPDATE` statements.

-Python handles polling of log file folders and executing MySQL Database LOAD DATA statements, Stored Procedures, Stored Functions and SQL Statements.
+Python handles polling of log file folders and executing MySQL Database LOAD DATA, Stored Procedures, Stored Functions and SQL Statements.
 Python drives the application but MySQL does all Data Manipulation & Processing.

-There is no need to move log files.
-Log files can be left in the folder they were imported from for later referencing.
-Application records what files have been processed in `apache_logs.import_file` TABLE.
+Log files can be left in folders imported from for later reference.
+Application determines what files have been processed using `apache_logs.import_file` TABLE.
+Each imported file has record with name, path, size, created, modified attributes inserted during `processLogs`.
 Application runs with no need for user interaction.

-Log-level variables can be set to display info messages in console or insert into PM2 logs for every process step.
-All import errors in Python processLogs (client) and MySQL Stored Procedures (server) are inserted into `apache_logs.import_error` TABLE.
+Log-level variables can be set to display info messages in console or inserted into PM2 logs for every process step.
+All import errors in Python `processLogs` (client) and MySQL Stored Procedures (server) are inserted into `apache_logs.import_error` TABLE.
 This is the only schema table that uses ENGINE=MYISAM to avoid TRANSACTION ROLLBACKS.

-Logging functionality, database design and table relationship contraints produce both physical integrity and logical integrity.
+Logging functionality, database design and table relationship contraints produce both physical and logical integrity.
 This enables a complete audit trail providing ability to determine when, where and what file each record originated from.

 All folder paths, filename patterns, logging, processing, MySQL connection setting variables are in .env file for easy installation and maintenance.

 Two Python modules can run in PM2 daemon process manager for 24/7 online processing.
-Client modules can be run on multiple computers feeding a single Server module simultaneous.
+Client modules can run on multiple computers feeding a single Server module simultaneous.

 Application is developed with Python 3.12, MySQL and 4 Python modules.
 Modules are listed with Python Package Index link, install command for each platform & GitHub Repository link.
 ## MySQL Access Log View by Browser - 1 of 66 schema views
 MySQL View - apache_logs.access_ua_browser_family_list - data from LogFormat: combined & csv2mysql
 ![view-access_ua_browser_family_list.png](./assets/access_ua_browser_list.png)
 ## Four Supported Access Log Formats
 Apache uses same Standard Access LogFormats (***common***, ***combined***, ***vhost_combined***) on all 3 platforms.
 Each LogFormat adds 2 Format Strings to the prior.
 Format String descriptions are listed below each LogFormat.
 Information from: https://httpd.apache.org/docs/2.4/mod/mod_log_config.html#logformat
 ```
 LogFormat "%h %l %u %t \"%r\" %>s %O" common
 ```